 Not knowing what to expect, I joined the first Pharmacity Management meeting.
 The team started this (and as I later learned every important) meeting with reading out their Vision and their core values.
 The intention is to make everyone present to the future state in the present moment.
 It literally opened my eyes.
 I am a big believer in Vision/Value-driven businesses, but this was at a different level.

-After the first management meeting, I started to build up a professional as well as a personal connection with Chris Blank, the Founder and CEO of Pharmacity.
+After the first management meeting, I started to build up a professional as well as a personal connection with Chris Blank, Founder of Pharmacity.
 It was not necessarily that we were best friends from the beginning, but we live at the same condo, so he offered me a ride back.
 The ride back home ended in the early morning with cigars and a bottle of wine as I was listening to his life story, his challenges, his literally life-and-death fights.
 I could relate to him as Entrepreneur to Entrepreneur, building something up from zero and I felt his struggles and constant needs to improve himself and his business.
-Ending a nearly 6-hour discussion, I saw how Chris transformed from a first-time Founder to a visionary CEO, leading thousands of employees, a leader who deeply cares about his business, employees, and commitments.

 In the following weeks, I was able to experience the newly implemented Core Value sessions at Mekong Capital, led by Rachel.
 We immersed ourselves in those values and their maturity levels, what it means to operate in a state of BEING, and how each value can be experienced.
 In addition, I had the chance to regularly update my Deal Leader cum partner-in-crime, Chad, regarding our progress at Pharmacity.